onehouseinc/LakeView/README.md

 ### Option 2b: Install Docker Image to Push Metadata

-1. Copy the `lakeview_conf.yaml` content (mentioned in `YAML Configuration File Structure` step), then update all the details accordingly.
+1. Download the Push Model configuration file from the Onehouse console, then fill in the configurations.
 You can pass this configuration content as string or file to docker command.
 1. Run the LakeView using Docker.
   ```BASH
   # Deploy with YAML configuration string